kitconcept/volto-light-theme/docs/reference/widgets.md

 };
 ```

-It's worth to mention that the `activeObject` and `setActiveObject` props allow you to set and sincronize the active object (uncollapsed) of the widget from the outside.
+It's worth mentioning that the `activeObject` and `setActiveObject` props allow you to set and synchronize the active and uncollapsed object of the widget from the outside.

 ## Buttons component